Mosco267/Learning---Journal/2025-11-03-tryhackme-presecurity.md

 **Platform:** Cloudflare & TryHackMe - Module:Network Fundamentals

 ## What I Learned Day 2
--IP Address(Internet Protocol) are unique identifier assign to a computer or domain that connects to the internet
+IP Address(Internet Protocol) are unique identifier assign to a computer or domain that connects to the internet